lib.attrsets: attribute set functions

 attrs -

-Attribute set to find patterns in
+Attribute set to check

 Example